Google

-Hybrid Cars Save on Fuel.
-But, is the Hybrid Car a Good Buy?
+Hybrid Cars Save on Gas.
+But, are the Hybrids a Good Buy, Now?

-It now appears that hybrid car technology could markedly improve fuel economy in this country and could therefore delay the problems to be faced by the arrival of Peak Oil.
+Hybrid car technology can markedly improve automotive fuel economy in this country and can therefore delay problems caused by the oil shortage.
 The reason for this is simple.
-The family car is the major user of fuel in the U.S. and is largely responsible for the energy crisis we find ourselves in.
+The family car is the major user of fuel in the U.S. and, due to its inefficiency, is largely responsible for the energy crisis.

-Based on the above, hybrid cars are better than most alternative energy sources in combating the energy crisis.
-In theory, hybrids are the best alternative energy source.
+Hybrid cars are better than many alternative energy sources in combating the oil shortage crisis.
+Hybrids are listed as an alternative energy source because they substantially reduce gasoline use.

-The first hybrid cars on the market increased gas mileage substantially and future models, most notably diesel hybrid models, may double gas mileage.
+The first hybrid cars on the market improved gas mileage substantially and future models, most notably plug-in hybrids and diesel hybrid models, may further improve gas mileage.
 That helps the pocketbook as gasoline and diesel prices rise.

-Unfortunately, the Japanese (Toyota) are eating our lunch with their hybrid cars (Toyota Prius) as they did with small cars a few decades ago.
-Many of the most popular hybrid cars are Japanese and, of these, the Prius is the run-away winner.
-Are the Japanese coming out of their long slump or are American auto companies just goofing off again?
-If the American companies continue to lag, they had better look out.
-Some appear to be approaching bankruptcy as they sell the SUVs and giant pickups cheaply in an attempt to hold market share.
+Unfortunately, the Japanese (Toyota) began hybrid car competition by eating our lunch with their hybrid cars (Toyota Prius) as they did with small cars a few decades earlier.
+Most of the most popular early hybrid cars were Japanese and, of these, the Prius was the run-away winner.

-Of course, the bad news is that only a few hundred thousand hybrid cars are on the road in this country.
-It is going to take some time to replace a large percentage of the 200,000,000 non-hybrid vehicles presently on the road.
+Of course, the real bad news about the hybrid cars is that only a million or so are on the road in this country.
+It is going to take some time to replace a large percentage of the +200,000,000 non-hybrid vehicles presently on the road.

 Hybrid Cars & Japanese and American Automobile Companies